ckoenigs/PharMeBINet/README.md

 # master_database_change
-Different stepps to update Hetionet.
+Different steps to update Hetionet (http://het.io/).

 The shell script do the intergration into neo4j and the mapping and merging to Hetionet.